 Tip: Check the Mask Overlay option and everything you paint over will appear red, making it easy to see what areas you’ve adjusted.

 If you got some of the surrounding areas like gums or lips, go back to the top of the adjustment panel and select the erase option.
-Make your brush a bit smaller then paint over the areas you don’t want adjusted.
+Make your brush a bit smaller than paint over the areas you don’t want to be adjusted.

 With the teeth (and only the teeth) painted, go back to the adjustment panel and uncheck the Mask Overlay and Auto Mask options so that you only see the image as it is.
 Then, fine tune your adjustments going back to the highlight and saturation sliders.
 The goal is to find a happy medium — not enough on the saturation slider will still leave them yellow, too much will make them gray.
 Brightening up with the highlights slider too much will also make it obvious that the teeth were whitened in Photoshop.
 You can also use the temperature slider, moving it towards the blue, but only a bit — too far and they’ll become blue.